datakind/public-DKHQ_GlobalWitness/features_api/README.md

 **Author**: duckworthd@

-**Last Edit**: 2017 Oct 22
+**Last Edit**: 2018 Jan 13

 Prototype implementation of feature extraction API.
+Allows one to download satellite imagery and other features for machine learning models.

 ## Installation